-- 30. Late Arrivals All competitors must be at their competitive event at the designated time and place. - a.
+- 34. Late Arrivals All competitors must be at their competitive event at the designated time and place. - a.
 For non-testing events, ten (10) penalty points may be assessed if the competitor is more than 5 minutes late to their appointed time. - b.
-For all written tests, a competitor who is late to the event will be allowed to take the test.
-The competitor will stop when all other test-takers are stopped and will not receive the full time for taking the test. - c.
+For all written tests, a competitor who is more than 5 minutes late to the event will be allowed to take the test, but their score may not be counted. - c.
 For HOSA Bowl and Biomedical Debate, which require a paired match-up, if a team is more than 5 minutes late to their round two appointed time, the team forfeits their right to compete. - d.
-For Medical Spelling, which is a live spelldown, if the competitor is more than 5 minutes late to round two, the spelldown will begin without them and they may not be allowed to compete. - e.
+For Medical Spelling, which is a live spelldown, if the competitor is more than 5 minutes late to round two, the spelldown will begin without them, and they may not be allowed to compete. - e.
 It is the competitor's responsibility to arrive to compete as scheduled in the ILC agenda that is in the ILC Program Book/Program App.
-Make-up tests or other accommodations will NOT be given for late arrivals; missed bus; missed route; missed time; missed location; read the agenda wrong; etc. Act of God exception will be considered on a case by case basis with the competitor, State Advisor, and HOSA Management.

-- 31. End of Time: If the competitor is stopped at the event time limit for any event, there is no additional penalty.
-However, anything presented after time is called will not be scored. - 32.
+Make-up tests or other accommodations will NOT be given for late arrivals; missed bus, missed route; missed time; missed location; read the agenda wrong; etc. Act of God exceptions will be considered on a case-by-case basis with the competitor, State Advisor, and HOSA Management. - 35.
+End of Time If the competitor is stopped at the event time limit for any event, there is no additional penalty.
+However, anything presented after time is called will not be scored. - 36.
 General Penalty Points If judges feel there is a rule infraction that is not addressed in the written guidelines or processes, they may assess penalty points after consultation with HOSA CE Management.